-HOUSE BILL 168\
+HOUSE BILL 168 RATIFIED BILL

-Senate Finance Committee Substitute Adopted 8/28/01 Senate Rules and Operations of the Senate Committee Substitute Adopted 12/6/01 Fourth Edition Engrossed 12/6/01

-Short Title: Corporate Asset Transfers/Relief.
-(Public) Sponsors: Referred to: February 20, 2001 A BILL TO BE ENTITLED AN ACT TO PERMIT A CORPORATION TO TRANSFER A WHOLLY OWNED UNINCORPORATED ENTITY, AS RECOMMISSION, TO A INDEMNIFICATION PROVISIONS OF THE PATIENT'S BILL OF SUPPORT TROOPS PARTICIPATING IN OPERATIONS FREEDOM AND NOBLE EAGLE, AND TO PERMIT LEAVE FOR SERVICE VOLUNTEERS.
-The General Assembly of North Carolina enacts: SECTION 1.
+AN ACT TO PERMIT A CORPORATION TO TRANSFER ASSETS TO A WHOLLY OWNED UNINCORPORATED ENTITY, AS RECOMMENDED BY STATUTES COMMISSION, THE GENERAL TO AMEND THE INDEMNIFICATION PROVISIONS OF THE PATIENT'S BILL OF RIGHTS, TO SUPPORT TROOPS PARTICIPATING IN OPERATIONS ENDURING FREEDOM AND NOBLE EAGLE, AND TO PERMIT LEAVE FOR DISASTER SERVICE VOLUNTEERS.

+The General Assembly of North Carolina enacts:

+SECTION 1.
 G.S.
-55-12-01 reads as rewritten: "§ 55-12-01.
-Sale of assets in regular course of business and mortgate (a) A mortgage of or other security interest in all or any part of the corporation may be made by authority of the board of directors without shareholders, unless otherwise provided in the articles of incorporation adopted by the shareholders. (b) Unless otherwise provided in the articles of incorporation adopted by the shareholders, a corporation may, on the terms and conditions determined by the board of directors, and without a consideration determined by the board of directors, and without a consideration determined by the board of directors, and without a consideration determined by the board of directors, and without a consideration determined by the board of directors, and without a consideration determined by the board of directors, and without a consideration determined by the board of directors, and without a consideration determined by the board of directors, and without a consideration determined by the board of directors, and without a consideration determined by the board of directors, and without a consideration determined by the board of directors, and without a consideration determined by the board of directors, and without a consideration determined by the board of directors, and without a consideration determined by the board of directors, and without a consideration determined by the board of directors, and without a consideration determined by the consid MMENDED BY AMEND THE DF RIGHTS, TO S ENDURING FOR DISASTER the property of a t approval of the on or in bylaws in or in bylaws tions and for the shareholders: (1) Sell, lease, exchange, or otherwise dispose of all, or substantially all, of its property in the usual and regular course of busine ess; or (2) Transfer any or all of its property to a corporation or and entity all the shares or ownership interests of which a corporation."
+55-12-01 reads as rewritten:

+"§ 55-12-01.
+Sale of assets in regular course of business and mortgage of assets.

+(a) A mortgage of or other security interest in all or any part of the property of a corporation may be made by authority of the board of directors without approval of the shareholders, unless otherwise provided in the articles of incorporation or in bylaws adopted by the shareholders.

+(b) Unless otherwise provided in the articles of incorporation or in bylaws adopted by the shareholders, a corporation may, on the terms and conditions and for the consideration determined by the board of directors, and without approval by the shareholders:

+- (1) Sell, lease, exchange, or otherwise dispose of all, or substantially all, of its property in the usual and regular course of business; or - (2) Transfer any or all of its property to a corporation or an unincorporated entity all the shares or ownership interests of which are owned by the corporation."

 SECTION 2.
 Effective July 1, 2002, G.S.
-90-21.52(c), as en acted by Section

-4.7 of S.L.
+90-21.52(c), as enacted by Section 4.7 of S.L.
 2001-446, reads as rewritten:

-- "(c) This Article does not create any liability on the part of a physician or health care provider in addition to that otherwise imposed under existing law.
+"(c) This Article does not create any liability on the part of a physician or health care provider in addition to that otherwise imposed under existing law.
 No managed care entity held liable under this Article shall be entitled to contribution under Chapter 1B of the General Statutes.
 No managed care entity held liable under this Article shall have a right to indemnity against physicians, health care providers, or entities wholly owned by physicians or health care providers or any combination thereof, except when:

-(1) The liability of the managed care entity is based on an administrative decision to approve or disapprove payment or reimbursement for for, - (1) The liability of the managed care entity is based on a-an administrative decision to approve or disapprove payment or reimbursement for for, or denial, reduction, or termination of coverage, for a health care service and the physicians, physician organizations, health care providers, or entities wholly owned by physicians or health care providers or any combination thereof, which have made the decision at issue, have agreed explicitly, in a written contract with the managed care entity to assume responsibility for these specific decisions; and addendum or agreement separate from the managed care organization's standard professional service agreement, to assume responsibility for making noncertification decisions under G.S.
-58-50-61(13) with respect to certain insureds or enrollees; and - (2) The managed care entity has not controlled or influenced or advocated for the decision regarding whether or when payment or reimbursement should be made or whether or when the insured or enrollee should receive a health care service.
+(1) The liability of the managed care entity is based on a an administrative decision to approve or disapprove payment or reimbursement for for, or denial, reduction, or termination of coverage, for a health care service and the physicians, physician organizations, health care providers, or entities wholly owned by physicians or health care providers or any combination thereof, which have made the decision at issue, have agreed explicitly, in a written contract with the managed care entity to assume responsibility for these specific decisions; and addendum or agreement separate from the managed care organization's standard professional service agreement, to assume responsibility for making noncertification decisions under G.S.
+58-50-61(13) with respect to certain insureds or enrollees; and

+(2) The managed care entity has not controlled or influenced or advocated for the decision regarding whether or when payment or reimbursement should be made or whether or when the insured or enrollee should receive a health care service.